 - Heart problems

 Although a dentist can sometimes spot the condition, a doctor should always be consulted if sleep apnoea is suspected.
-This can even be checked at home with a home sleep test device which monitors the wearer during sleep and returns the results within days.
+This can even be checked at home with a home sleep test device that monitors the wearer during sleep and returns the results within days.

 Do you have sleep apnoea?
 An in-home Sleep Test provides a quick, convenient and affordable way to have sleep apnoea confirmed.
 All studies are independently analysed by experienced NHS-qualified sleep professionals, and use the WatchPAT recording device for unrivalled accuracy.